Step 1: Get legal advice

 For more information about what happens at court, see Going to court.

-If you are asking the court to annul the fine (because Revenue NSW would not withdraw it), you should be prepared to enter a plea of guilty or not guilty on the same day.
+If you are asking the court to annul the fine (because Revenue NSW would accept your court application), you should be prepared to enter a plea of guilty or not guilty on the same day.